Hadryan/lissaner/README.md

 ![Preview](preview.gif)

-An Android app that records your microphone in the background and keeps the last 30 minutes in memory that you can save to a file whenever you want.
+An Android app that records audio from the past.
+Have you ever gone through a moment in your life that you wish you had recorded?
+With this app you no longer have to remember to press start to record.
+You don't even need to have the app open.
+This app provides a feature that many game consoles have had for years.
+It allows you to save the past 30 minutes (or more) of your microphone audio to a file.

 ## Contributing